Learning to Love Better

 Ron Sider is retiring from teaching at Eastern University and Palmer Theological Seminary!
 In his honor, we’ll be running some of the “best of” by and about Ron here on ESA.

 By Ron Sider

-Earlier this year I was a participant in a two-day Oriented to Love (OTL) dialogue led by ESA’s Kristyn Komarnicki.
+In 2017, I was a participant in a two-day Oriented to Love (OTL) dialogue led by ESA’s Kristyn Komarnicki.
 These dialogues bring together 12 committed Christians who represent a wide range of views on LGBTQ issues in the church.
 The views represented ranged from people affirming the traditional view (God’s will for sex is a man and a woman in life-long marriage) to those believing that a same-sex, life-long exclusive partnership is fully compatible with Christian faith.

 Kristyn structures the workshop in a gentle way that invites everyone to share and listen and allows us to experience the deep feelings, painful experiences and committed beliefs of everyone present.
 The workshop is not structured to argue for any specific view but rather to help everyone enter into, with genuine listening, the stories and thinking processes of committed Christians who arrive at clearly different conclusions.

 Both love and truth are affirmed here.
 There is no pressure for anyone to change his or her mind except as one listens to other brothers and sisters in Christ.
 I did not change my view that God’s will for sex is in a marriage between a man and a woman (see chapter 5 in my new book with Ben Lowe, The Future of Our Faith).
 But the workshop deepened my understanding of, and love for, other Christians who disagree with me.
 And it also helped me better understand how to work at the new, different evangelical approach which I call for in that chapter.